Body-Worn Camera Program

 Release of BWC Footage

 Body-camera video is a public record, subject to release under the Maryland Public Information Act (MPIA) and other relevant laws.
 This means that BWC footage for any police activity may be sought by media agencies and citizens.
-BCoPD will honor such requests unless an ongoing investigation merits retention of the film and absent any other exception outlined in the MPIA.
+BCoPD will honor such requests unless an ongoing investigation or pending prosecution merits retention of the film, and absent any other exception outlined in the MPIA.